News & feature writing

 F Words’ Sue Fenton trained as a newspaper reporter, gained the NCTJ Certificate in Newspaper Journalism and spent several years doing news and features on local papers before moving into corporate communications and then the trade press as a news/features writer, sub-editor and editor.

-My early training as a newspaper reporter was invaluable for virtually every style of writing: get your facts and say what the story is about, cutting out the waffle to get to the point.
-The key is to express a concept logically and concisely, answering the basic questions of Who?
+She says: “My early training as a news reporter has proved invaluable for virtually every style of writing.
+It taught me to get the facts and say what the story is about, cutting out the waffle to get to the point; expressing the information logically and concisely, answering the basic questions of Who?
 What?
 Where?
 When?
 And Why?